Cultural Encounters at Sanyo-so: The Tale of Genji and Noh Theater

 Murakami City's Climate and Clothing

-The weather in Murakame, Niigata Prefecture in September is similar to other parts of Japan, with the summer heat continuing.
-It can get chilly in the mornings and evenings, so it's a good idea to bring a thin jacket and a scarf.
-In October, depending on the weather, it can be cold even during the day.
-It's a good idea to bring a windbreaker or similar item.
+The weather in Murakami, Niigata Prefecture in September is typically the same as in other parts of Japan, with the summer heat continuing.
+It can get chilly in the mornings and evenings, so it's a good idea to bring a light jacket and a scarf.
+In October, depending on the weather, it can get cold even during the day.
+It's a good idea to bring a windbreaker or similar.

 Murakami City, located at the northern tip of Niigata Prefecture, has a townscape full of historical atmosphere centered around the ruins of Murakami Castle, as well as the scenic beauty of the Sasagawa Nagare, which boasts a splendid seascape, mountains, rivers, and countryside that bring bountiful blessings, and Senami facing the Sea of Japan.
 You can spend quality time relaxing in the hot springs while watching the sunset.
 There are many delicious dishes that can only be tasted in Murakami, such as salmon dishes such as ``salted salmon'', Murakami beef, and Koshihikari rice from Iwafune.
 We will introduce you to the charms of Murakami, a city of history, tradition, rich nature, and gourmet food.